gilbertchen/duplicacy/GUIDE.md

 ```

 The *list* command lists information about specified snapshots.
 By default it will list snapshots created from the
-current respository, but you can list all snapshots stored in the storage by specifying the -all option, or list snapshots
+current repository, but you can list all snapshots stored in the storage by specifying the -all option, or list snapshots
 with a different snapshot id using the -id option, and/or snapshots with a particular tag with the -t option.

 The revision number is a number assigned to the snapshot when it is being created.
 This number will keep increasing